 Widening gaps in digital literacy risk creating a digital underclass.
 Workers excluded from digital resources will miss the educational and employment opportunities constantly created by the global digital economy: the World Economic Forum’s Future of Jobs Report estimates that, by 2025, 97 million new jobs may emerge from the division of labor between humans and machines.
 In a 2020 survey by CEOs in the Middle East, 70% said the availability of key digital skills is a business threat, while an earlier study proposed that only one of the 10 skills most commonly cited by digital professionals in the GCC matches the fastest-growing skills found globally on LinkedIn.
 There appears to be a shortage of digital human capital in MENA, marked by skills and information gaps.

 Governments across the world are ramping up protection for consumers and increasing regulatory pressures on digital markets in response to the potentially deleterious societal impacts of digital dependency and influence.
 Meanwhile, regulations are tightening around providers’ responsibility for illegal activities on their platforms— such as the spread of misinformation and malicious content.
 A regulatory “techlash” could confront major tech companies with large fines along with more governmental control and the possibility of breaking them up.
-In South Africa, the Protection of Personal Information Act (POPIA) that becomes effective on 1 July 2021 regulates the collecting, processing, storing, deletion and security of personal information.

 Stronger government intervention in digital markets can empower consumers and users by fostering more competition and regulating anti-competitive practices, but breaking up major platforms can also reduce services overall.

 The MENA region is yet to unleash its full potential and advancing digital inclusion will only ensure that it unlocks this potential.
 Digital tools will benefit workers and employers alike while enhanced healthcare reduces business risks such as safety, continuity and reputation but so will technology that is more inclusive.
 More companies are working with civil society on the design and governance of technology and digital services.
 By integrating marginalized and vulnerable groups into technology development—including those of different ethnicities and genders—companies are reducing bias and promoting access to emerging technologies.
 The business case for such collaborations is that they help to make technology more user-centric and easier to adopt.